 Jana is drawn to the tension of creating an impression of someone, whilst celebrating the mediums used as the ‘fabric’ of the impression - the paint, the brush and the canvas or board.
 By revealing not only the physical materials with which the work is made but also the hand which created it, she hopes to achieve an honesty and sense of authenticity.

 Her painting process involves building the picture plane with brush or knife strokes, whilst leaving parts of the canvas undeveloped emulating the effect that the progression of time has on our ‘character’.

 She aims to enable the viewer to trace her brush, offering them a ‘window’ into the past whilst illuminating the obscurity of it.
 Her constructional process further alludes to how situations and moments in life might influence, build and shape us, rendering us a perpetual ‘work in progress’.

 As a recurring sub-theme, Jana makes specific reference to our relational capacity.
-Deciphering non-verbal cues from each other is part of our daily functioning and by using the subjects’ names or nicknames as the title of each work, the viewer is invited to engage with the figures as individuals.
+Deciphering non-verbal cues from each other is part of our daily functioning and by using the subjects’ names or nicknames as the title of some works, the viewer is invited to engage with the figures as individuals.

 Jana’s work has been recognised and exhibited by art institutions such as the Pretoria Arts Association, Sasol New Signatures and the Ekurhuleni Mnyele Fine art awards.
-More recently, she was a finalist in the Tasman National Art Awards, where she won the ‘People’s Choice’ award twice (2019 & 2021) as well as the Supreme art award in 2022.
-She was selected as a finalist at the Adam Portraiture Awards (2020) hosted by the NZ Portrait Gallery in Wellington, and won the Committee's Choice award at the Taranaki National Art Awards in 2020.
+More recently, she has been a finalist in the Tasman National Art Awards, where she won the ‘People’s Choice’ award twice (2019 & 2021) as well as the Supreme art award in 2022.
+She was selected as a finalist at the Adam Portraiture Awards (2020 & 2022) hosted by the NZ Portrait Gallery in Wellington, and won the Committee's Choice award at the Taranaki National Art Awards in 2020.